eramons/techblog/content/post/dns.md

 ![EdgeX](/techblog/img/edgex.jpg)

-So I decided to use the EdgeRouter just as a small internal DNS server.
+So I decided to use the EdgeRouter to work only as a small internal DNS server.

 _NOTE: in this post I'm refering to the EdgeRouter as "the router" even if it's not going to be used as one.
 The actual router for the host network is what I'm refering to as the "internet box"._